mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 the runtime `precip_phase_source` option (POLICY A10/D-18 — reconstruction
 never partitions by temperature, and phase channels are never adopted independently of their total).
-The native builder preserves selected corrected/raw upward shortwave as `swu`;
+The native builder preserves selected corrected/raw upward shortwave as `swu`.
-an absent upward-shortwave source is not a strict-required channel because reconstruction derives it from the final operands;
-builder-inserted deep-darkness zeros retain the darkness provenance code;
-after all `swd` and albedo tiers finish, missing `swu` is derived as `albedo * swd` with dedicated per-sample provenance rather than independently interpolated or proxy-adopted.
+An absent upward-shortwave source is not a strict-required channel, because reconstruction derives it from the final operands.
+Builder-inserted deep-darkness zeros retain the darkness provenance code.
+After all `swd` and albedo tiers finish, the reconstruction derives missing `swu` as `albedo * swd` with dedicated per-sample provenance.
+It does not interpolate `swu` on its own and does not adopt it from a proxy.

 #### Input discovery and identity